Type · algorithmic

 Behavioral / Leadership

-Tell me about a time you took initiative to solve a problem that wasn't explicitly assigned to you.
-What was the situation, what did you do, and what was the impact?
+Tell me about a time you had to make a significant technical trade-off on a feature or project at Pipedrive.
+What was the situation, what were the options, and what was the outcome? - 9

 No credit card.
 Every question with its framework, the grading signals interviewers score against, and a worked answer for each.